yangshun/tech-interview-handbook/contents/algorithms/array.md

 **Disadvantages**

-- Addition and removal of elements into/from the middle an array is slow because they remaining elements need to be shifted to accommodate the new/missing element.
+- Addition and removal of elements into/from the middle of an array is slow because the remaining elements need to be shifted to accommodate the new/missing element.
 An exception to this is if the position to be inserted/removed is at the end of the array.
-- For certain languages where the array size is fixed, it cannot alter its size after initialization. if an insertion causes the total number of elements to exceed the size, a new array has to be allocated and the existing elements have to be copied over.
+- For certain languages where the array size is fixed, it cannot alter its size after initialization.
+If an insertion causes the total number of elements to exceed the size, a new array has to be allocated and the existing elements have to be copied over.
 The act of creating a new array and transferring elements over takes O(n) time.

 ## Learning resources